Nj Real Estate Practice Questions

 8. What is a "mortgage contingency" clause in a real estate contract?

-a) A clause that allows the seller to back out of the contract if the buyer does not secure financing. b) A clause that requires the buyer to obtain financing within a specified timeframe. c) A clause that stipulates the interest rate on the mortgage. d) A clause that defines the closing costs.
+a) A clause that allows the seller to back out of the contract if the buyer does not secure financing. c) A clause that stipulates the interest rate on the mortgage. b) A clause that requires the buyer to obtain financing within a specified timeframe. d) A clause that defines the closing costs.

 Answer: b) The mortgage contingency protects the buyer's interest by allowing them to withdraw if they fail to secure a mortgage.